-Luke Frost is joining Journey Quest for his first summer this year.
+Luke Frost in returning to Journey Quest for his second summer this year.
 He’s originally from a small town called Marondera located in Zimbabwe where he spent the first 12 years of his life.
-He moved to Cañon City in 2018 to attend Worldview at the Abbey, a one-year theological program through Trinity University and now is excited to stay in Cañon over the summer.
-During his free time, Luke loves to build websites, go hiking, camping, fishing, snowboarding, driving (especially off-roading), explore nature, and spend time with friends and family.
-By far the easiest way to his heart would be a box of Oreos and a cup of South African Rooibos tea (with milk).
+He moved to Cañon City in 2018 to attend Worldview at the Abbey, a one-year theological program through Trinity International University.
+Over the Fall and Spring of 2019-2020 he interned at The Bridge Youth Center (also in Cañon City) and ministered to the youth that attended.
+During his free time, Luke loves to build websites, hike, camp, fish, snowboard, drive (especially off-road), explore, and spend time with friends and family.
+By the way, the easiest way to his heart is with a box of Oreos.

-Luke is super excited to see how God will work in his life and the other people around him during this summer.
-Christ’s undying love and protection over Luke and his family has been mind-blowing, especially with the dangerous and politically unstable environment in Zimbabwe and through all the times he’s moved (eight times in the past six years).
+Luke is super excited to see how God will continue to work in his life and the people around him during this summer.
+Christ’s undying love and protection over Luke and his family has been mind-blowing, especially with the dangerous and politically unstable environment in Zimbabwe and through all the times he’s moved (eight in the past six year).
 He’s most excited by the opportunity to grow in his faith over the summer and the prospect of spending most of every day out in Creation.

 This is Jen’s (aka, cock eyed brow, aka Juniper, aka hanger breaker, aka screech) third year as a guide for Journey Quest, and while she will only be able to guide part time, she is beyond excited to still be a part of this awesome community!
 Jen made the move from Missouri to Colorado in 2017 to complete her first year of college with Worldview Academy.
 Her passion is to continue to pursue her outdoor leadership degree and work with outdoor therapy centers and youth.
 Her favorite pass times are making people laugh, dancing like a crazy woman whenever the opportunity arrives, writing, and being outside in any capacity.
 Due to many health complications and a recent diagnosis of Crohns disease, her plans seem to be have been put on hold and life is having to look a little slower.
 Jen sees the growth God is taking her through in this time of uncertainty and is constantly relearning that her identity is solely in Christ and not in her ability to do things.